-In view of the fact that DA does not define any new wire protocol nor propose modifications to the existing protocols, there are no additional security considerations in employing DA, in addition to that of using the iSCSI protocol itself.
-Any additional security considerations resulting from the use of any Datamover protocol must be identified by the specific Datamover protocol specification as appropriate.
+In view of the fact that the DA architecture itself does not define any new wire protocol nor propose modifications to the existing protocols, there are no additional wire protocol security considerations in employing DA itself.
+However, a DA-compliant iSCSI implementation MUST comply with all the iSCSI-related requirements stipulated in [RFC3723] and [RFC3720].
+Note further that in realizing DA, each Datamover protocol must define and elaborate as appropriate on any additional security considerations resulting from the use of that Datamover protocol.